Filip Petrušev: Anadolu Efes (2021–2022)

 In August 2021, having been drafted by the team earlier in the summer, Petrušev joined the Philadelphia 76ers for the NBA Summer League.
 On August 9, 2021, he made his debut in the Summer League in a 95–73 win against the Dallas Mavericks in which he posted 5 points, 4 rebounds, and 3 blocks in 19 minutes.

-On 17 August 2021, Petrušev signed a one-year contract with reigning EuroLeague champions Anadolu Efes of the Turkish Super League.
+On August 17, 2021, Petrušev signed a one-year contract with reigning EuroLeague champions Anadolu Efes of the Turkish Super League.

 Joining the accomplished squad led by a duo of guards Shane Larkin and Petrušev's Serbian compatriot Vasilije Micić, Petrušev started out well in the EuroLeague opening game loss away at Real Madrid, his EuroLeague debut, with 17 points in 16 minutes of action on 6 of 8 field goal shooting.
-He had a few more solid outings during the first half of the season that saw the defending champions Efes struggle with a 0-4 start before finally recording a win in week 5 at home to the Russian club UNICS.
-The team's struggles continued the rest of fall 2021 with a disappointing 9-9 record at the end of December 2021 just past the half-way point of the regular season.
+He had a few more solid outings during the first half of the season that saw the defending champions Efes struggle with a 0–4 start before finally recording a win in week 5 at home to the Russian club UNICS.
+The team's struggles continued the rest of fall 2021 with a disappointing 9–9 record at the end of December 2021 just past the halfway point of the regular season.

-Petrušev’s role diminished in the second half of the EuroLeague regular season as Efes' veteran centers Tibor Pleiß and Bryant Dunston rolled into form and head coach Ergin Ataman generally began relying more on the veterans that carried Efes the season before.
-After not getting a single minute of action in the playoffs quarterfinal best-of-five series versus Olimpia Milano, Petrušev also had no playing time at the Final Four in Belgrade as Efes successfully defended its EuroLeague title.
+Petrušev's role diminished in the second half of the EuroLeague regular season as Efes' veteran centers Tibor Pleiß and Bryant Dunston rolled into form and head coach Ergin Ataman generally began relying more on the veterans that carried Efes the season before.
+After not getting a single minute of action in the playoffs quarterfinal best-of-five series versus Olimpia Milano, Petrušev also had no playing time at the Final Four in Belgrade as Efes successfully defended their EuroLeague title.

-Crvena zvezda (2022–present)
+Crvena zvezda (2022–2023)

 After answering the Serbian national team call-up for two qualification games as part of the team's World Cup third qualification window in late June and early July 2022 (and appearing only in the first game away at Latvia with no points and 10 rebounds), Petrušev joined the Philadelphia 76ers in its Summer League participation in Las Vegas for the second year running later that month.
 Expressing desire to join the Sixers right away, he appeared in 4 Summer League games for the team, averaging 5.5 points and 2.3 rebounds.
-Adjudged to still not be ready for the NBA physically, he was not signed by the Sixers.
+He was not signed by the Sixers as he was deemed to still not be physically ready for the NBA.

-On 19 July 2022, Petrušev signed a contract with his hometown club Crvena zvezda.
+On July 19, 2022, Petrušev signed a contract with his hometown club Crvena zvezda.
 The move meant a return to Crvena zvezda for Petrušev as he had played within the club's youth system prior to 2014.
+In 34 EuroLeague games, he averaged 10.7 points and 5.2 rebounds in 23 minutes per contest.